Ted Galdi: Bestselling Author

 • The YouTube algorithm is similar to the TikTok one.
 It can push videos to a lot of people if they're about a popular topic, generate a high watch time, and lead to a high level of engagement.

-• VidIQ and TubeBuddy are tools I recommend that'll help you identify popular video topics on YouTube.
+• VidIQ and TubeBuddy are tools I recommend that'll help you identify popular video topics on YouTube, related to your genre.

 • Many YouTube users discover videos via search, ie, they'll enter some keywords into the search bar, see a list of results, and click a video that catches their attention.
 As a user watches videos, YouTube will gain an understanding of the type of uploads the person prefers, and begin recommending related ones.